Create generic functional React components with TypeScript

 Introduction

 React in combination with TypeScript is an effective way of building modern web applications.
 As TypeScript supports generics, those can also be used for React components.
-In this blogpost, I am going to demonstrate the concept of generic functional React components with TypeScript.
+In this blog post, I am going to demonstrate the concept of generic functional React components with TypeScript.
 As a practical example we will create a generic list component that is able to render any kind of items.

 What are generics?